vbaconnet-ledger/developer-portal/_docs/nano-app/crypto-api/ox__ec_8h.md

       </table>
 </div><div class="memdoc">

-<p>Return true if the curve identifier is in the specified range. </p>
+<p>Returns true if the curve identifier is in the specified range. </p>

 </div>
 </div>